EmilianPostolache/stable-audio-controlnet/README.md

 ### Inference Notebook

-In notebook you can run `inference_musdb_audio_large.ipynb` for performing inference with the checkpoints above.
-The notebook expects the checkpoints to be found in folder `ckpts/musdb-audio`.
+You can run `notebook/inference_musdb_audio_large.ipynb` for performing inference with the above checkpoints.
+The notebook expects the checkpoints to be found in the folder `ckpts/musdb-audio`.
 Inference can be performed with a 16GB VRAM GPU.

 # Credits